StellarInsha/-Particle-in-a-box-Simulation/README.md

     As the quantum number increases:

-    * the number of oscillations increases,
+    * the number of oscillations increases
-    * more nodes appear,
+    * more nodes appear
-    * and the wave becomes more tightly packed.
+    * and the wave becomes more tightly packed